-A. Installing Windows XP
+B. Installing Windows XP

-To install Windows XP, you need to install the SATA RAID/AHCI controller driver during the OS installation.
+Before installing Windows XP, connect a USB floppy disk drive to your computer first because you need to install the SATA RAID/AHCI driver from a floppy disk that contains the driver during the OS installation.
 Without the driver, the hard drive(s) may not be recognized during the Windows setup process.
 First, copy the driver from the motherboard driver disk to a floppy disk.
-Refer to the following for the location of the driver.
+Refer to the methods below.